vortexntnu/vortex-vkf/README.md

 # Vortex VKF
 ## Introduction
 This is a C++ library for state estimation.
+VKF stands for Visual Kalman Filter which is a stupid and misleading name

 ## Packages